joonanlab/joonanlab.github.io/_pages/home.md

 We focus on:

-- Understanding rare mutations associated with developmental disorders and rare diseases.
+- Understanding the genetic architecture of autism spectrum disorder.
 - Leveraging whole genome sequencing (WGS) and single cell analyses to understand neurodevelopment and disorders.
 - Integrating multiomics data to better understand genetic heterogeneity in human disorders.